davidk1/course-robot-framework-python-rwa/README.md

-# Testing ui / rest services by using robot framework
+# Testing ui / rest services by using robot framework and python
-Real test automation examples for validating web apps and services by using robot framework and python.
-All tests are developed to test very useful cypress's real world application: https://github.com/cypress-io/cypress-realworld-app.
+Design of real test automation framework including examples for validating web apps and services by using robot framework and python.
+All tests are developed to test helpful cypress's real world application: https://github.com/cypress-io/cypress-realworld-app.
+To demonstrate the possibility of sending individual test statuses to any log management tool and to visualise them in the dashboard, robot's listener feature is used to perform that task.